 Thereafter, sessions are £45 an hour and I am available for either short or longer term work.
 I can offer a concessionary rate to those with lower incomes or students, in the hope of making counselling as accessible as possible to most people.

 Appointments are available Monday to Friday during the day in Forest Row, I also work at Halos Clinic in Oxted on Friday afternoons.

 |Face to face counselling:||Yes|

-I am available Monday to Friday during the day, some evening appointments are available.
+I am available Monday to Friday during the day.

 Types of client